cscade/convey/README.md

 	/*
 		Fires when a resource has already been updated to the current version.

-		info.database: The name of the database this resource resides in. info.resource: The name of the resource currently being worked on, from the configuration file.
+		info.resource: The name of the resource currently being worked on, from the configuration file.
 	*/
 });